BitgesellOfficial/bitgesell/doc/build-osx.md

 brew install cmake boost pkgconf libevent
 ```

+#### Wallet Dependencies

+If you do not need wallet functionality, you can use `-DENABLE_WALLET=OFF` in
+the `cmake -B` step below.

+SQLite is required, but since macOS ships with a useable `sqlite` package, you don't need to
+install anything.

 ### 4. Clone Bitgesell repository

 `git` should already be installed by default on your system.